Torsten85/Neos.EntityLink/README.md

 # Neos.EntityLink
-Easy liking directly to entities from inline editing or inspector editors
+Easy linking directly to entities from inline editing or inspector editors

 ## Inline editing